Charles Heaphy: Service with the New Zealand Company

 From October 1840, Heaphy was based in Wellington.
 With a friend, he built a small cottage and from there executed several views of Wellington Harbour, which were much used in advertising for the New Zealand Company.
-One example of his work, a view of the fledgling Wellington settlement, was reproduced as a lithograph for distribution in England.
-As an example of how Heaphy manipulated his work for commercial appeal, this painting depicted several ships anchored in the harbour and deliberately overstated their number, to give an impression of a busy port.
+Two examples of his work, views of the fledgling Wellington settlement, were reproduced as lithographs for distribution in England.
+As an example of how Heaphy manipulated his work for commercial appeal, one of these views depicted several ships anchored in the harbour and deliberately overstated their number, to give an impression of a busy port.
 A few months later, in early 1841, he joined Arthur Wakefield on the expedition that led to the founding of Nelson, in the South Island.
-Heaphy was among several employees of the New Zealand Company to scout the area around what is now known Tasman Bay / Te Tai-o-Aorere, before the location for Nelson was decided upon.
+Heaphy was among several employees of the New Zealand Company to scout the area around what is now known as Tasman Bay, before the location for Nelson was decided upon.
 He executed several watercolours highlighting the quality of the land intended for settlement and these were forwarded to London.

 The New Zealand Company regularly published Heaphy's work as lithographs, often having extra details added when being redrawn for printing purposes.
 By late 1841, his services as an artist were no longer required, given the number of works that he had produced, and Wakefield decided to send him to London to make a report to the company directors.
 He took six months to reach London, by which time his three-year contract had expired.
 The directors were impressed with his report and it was published as a book entitled Narrative of a Residence in Various Parts of New Zealand and included several lithographs prepared from Heaphy's art.
 Another of the Wakefield brothers, Edward Jerningham, also published a book illustrated by Heaphy; this was entitled Adventures in New Zealand.